Scoring

 Scoring filter

-We define a filter in the "Filters" area of the Scoring tab.
+We define a filter in the FILTERS section of the SCORING tab.

-new item will be added to the list of filters.
+in SHIELD-HIT), new filter will be added to the list of filters.

 We adjust the name of the filter to Protons